A Deeper Look at our Immune System

 & what exactly is it?

-A healthy gut works like this: extracting energy and nutrients from the food we eat, using bacteria, natural enzymes, after it takes the nutrition from your food to nourish your body.
+A healthy gut works like this: extracting energy and nutrients from the food we eat, using bacteria, and natural enzymes, after it takes the nutrition from your food to nourish your body.
 Then it sends in the hydrochloric acid to break down and remove the rest as waste. (the food we eat needs to have nutritional value & natural enzymes to get nutrition from it.
 Natural foods do, processed food do not)

 This can take a few days to weeks to a few months to get under control.
 If you try this and after a few weeks you are still having symptoms make a visit to your doctor for more help.